 Think of others

 Stockpiling isn’t going to solve this crisis.
 As much as you want to make sure your clients are taken care of, don’t be the one who takes more than your share and leaves everyone else with nothing.
-Be smart about it and make sure you’ve covered your bases – but not at someone else’s expense.
+Be smart about your orders and make sure you’ve covered your bases – but not at someone else’s expense.

 7. Get organised and carry on

 To keep your trade business moving forward, you need to be organised, order your materials in advance and most importantly, talk to your clients and suppliers regularly.
-With resilience, hard work and communication, your business has the best chance of getting through this in good shape.
+With resilience, hard work, and communication, your business has the best chance of getting through this in good shape.

 Keep track of your jobs and materials using Tradify so you can be sure you’re ordering exactly what you need.
 Start your free 14-day trial today.